CorrelationDetective/library/README.md

 Explore the project documentation for more details and advanced usage options.

 ## Examples
-The examples are implemented as unit tests in src.test.java.library.LibraryUsageTest.java.
+The examples are implemented as unit tests in [LibraryUsageTest](src/test/java/library/LibraryUsageTest.java).
 You can run this test to see the examples in action.

 ## Documentation
 ### Parameters and Configuration